Arm1npa/Todo-app/README.md

 - User authentication: Users can sign up, log in, and log out securely.
 - Create tasks: Users can add new tasks with titles, descriptions, deadlines, and other relevant information.
 - Update tasks: Users can edit existing tasks, mark them as completed, or delete them.
-- Filter tasks: Users can filter tasks based on different criteria such as status, priority, deadline, etc.
 - Responsive design: The application is designed to work seamlessly on various devices, including desktops, tablets, and smartphones.

 ## Technologies Used